 By the end of October, regional governments knew they could not legally restrict mobility & worried about another wave of infection during the holidays.
 A new estado de alarma passed approval —in spite of abstention by the Partido Popular & Vox voting against it— that would last six months with congressional review every two weeks.
 Fantastic.
 A national curfew was set from 23:00 to 06:00 daily, & those hours could be modified by regional governments.
 Andalucía added an hour of curfew to each end (22:00 to 07:00), closed regional borders as well as limited municipal & provincial mobility.
 We joked about not being able to go to IKEA just across the river, but keeping people close to home plus limiting business hours helped control the virus.
 At the beginning of December, case numbers finally dropped to August levels.

 Pushed by the Partido Popular in Madrid, an idea emerged to boost the economy & “salvar la Navidad.”
-In the end, this brief relaxation of restrictions turned out to be more costly… both in terms of lives lost & in money spent on testing & hospital stays.
+In the end, this brief relaxation of restrictions turned out to be more costly… in terms of lives lost, in money spent on testing & long hospital stays.
 The third wave exploded after the holiday season ended on January 7th (see the largest peak, top of page):

 Where’s the vaccine?